© Crown copyright 2017

 No formal application for authorisation or customs declaration to claim relief is required

-You can go through the ‘nothing to declare’ Channel.
+You can go through the ‘nothing to declare’ channel.
 This will be treated as:

 - an application for TA authorisation

-If checks are carried out and you have not completed a C110 you may be asked to complete the form as part of those checks.
+If checks are carried out and you have not completed a form C110 you may be asked to complete the form as part of those checks.

 If the vehicle needs to be cleared from a port or airport inventory system on arrival

-When you are re-exporting the vehicle
+When you’re re-exporting the vehicle

 No formal customs declaration is required.
 Your declaration for re-export is considered to be made and accepted when the vehicle leaves the EU.

 If the vehicle is recorded on a port or airport inventory system at departure